dan046/100-days-of-code/log.md

 **Thoughts**
 Redone some previous exercises, write some notes to help better familiarize the process of how to get to point A to point B and a deeper explanation out of it.
 Re-did some examples without following the tutorial to test whether I actually know the process.
 Also started learning about Objects and more functions.
 Currently learning about different ways to create objects.
 **Link to work:** n/a

+### Day 13: August 04, 2023

+**Today's Progress**: JavaScript Refresher Fundamentals: Dynamic Nature of Objects, Constructor Property, Functions are Objects, Value vs. Reference Types

+**Thoughts**
+Learned about the dynamic nature of objects, constructor properties, functions which are actually objects, difference between value and reference types.
+Values are independent and are copied by their value.
+References on the other hand are copied by their reference.

+i.e.
+Value Types
+let number = 10
+function increase(number){
+number++
+}
+increase(number) // Output: 11 But that is stored somewhere in the memory. console.log(number) // Output: 10

+Reference Types:
+let obj = {value: 10}
+function increase(obj){
+obj.value++
+}
+increase(obj) // Output: 11
+console.log(obj) // Output: 11, this is because the values are copied by their reference.
+Any changes we made on the object is immediately reflected and visible to the other value.

+**Link to work:** n/a